zimmertr/Scripts/README.md

 # Small Shell Scripts

-This repo is a collection of several scripts I have written.
+This repo is a collection of several scripts that are too small to deserver their own repositories.

 ##extract.sh